Article 2 of 6 · Cyclist's guide

 Why timing this well matters — and is hard to feel

-A common rule of thumb is that a chain "sounds dry" when it's time to re-wax.
-There's some truth to it, but sound is genuinely unreliable as a signal: some hot waxes develop noise while still running with low friction, and many oil-based lubes — especially wet lubes — stay quiet for hundreds of kilometres after the lubricant has failed and the chain is grinding through contamination.
-This is the cultural reason oil seems to last longer than wax: people don't re-lube until something obvious goes wrong, by which point real wear has already happened.
+Sometimes it's late.
+With standard hot waxes and many drip waxes, by the time the chain starts sounding noisy the internal wax barrier has already started breaking down and some metal-on-metal contact has started.
+Oil-based lubes — especially wet lubes — push this further still: they can stay quiet for hundreds of kilometres after the lubricant has failed and the chain is grinding through contamination (this is the cultural reason oil seems to last longer than wax: people don't re-lube until it's really too late, when real wear has already happened).

 Set your interval.
 Forget the calendar.